 More complicated payment arrangements, such as a trial period or a downpayment for a course followed by a payment plan, are not supported by the LearnDash Stripe Integration.
 To enable recurring subscriptions and payment plans, you’ll require a third-party integration.

-When you use LearnDash with Stripe, you’ll find that personalising the checkout experience is limited.
+When you use LearnDash with Stripe, you’ll find that personalizing the checkout experience is limited.
 You won’t be able to completely control the login and account management processes.

 WP Courseware vs LearnDash: Bulk Course Enrolment

-You may offer a bundle of licences to team leaders, who can then allocate those licences to team members using the bulk course registration functionality.
+You may offer a bundle of licenses to team leaders, who can then allocate those licenses to team members using the bulk course registration functionality.

-From a beautifully designed dashboard, team leaders can purchase, track progress, add new licences, evaluate, and completely manage their team members.
+From a beautifully designed dashboard, team leaders can purchase, track progress, add new licenses, evaluate, and completely manage their team members.

 WP Courseware doesn’t come with a bulk enrolment functionality by default.
 There are add-ons and integrations that can help with this type of setup, but it will be duct-taped together rather than smoothly connected.